Trade Compliance Requirements

 ECCN (Export Control Classification Number) 5-character code

 The ECCN code, similar to the HTS code, is a representative code for the commodity.
-It will either start with EAR or CCL and is 5-alphanumeric characters.
-If your item falls under U.S. Department of Commerce jurisdiction, and is not listed on the CCL, it is designated as ECCN: EAR99.
+If your item falls under U.S. Department of Commerce jurisdiction, and is not listed/described on the Commerce Control List, it is designated as ECCN: EAR99.
 A majority of products are ECCN code EAR99 and often times consist of low-technology consumer goods and do not require a license in many situations.
 However, if you plan to export an EAR99 item to an embargoed country, to an end-user of concern, or in support of a prohibited end-use, you may be required to obtain a license.
 In addition, some other ECCN codes may be flagged as requiring license information.
 Our export compliance team will reach out to you if additional information is required.

 Update Your Product Catalog to Avoid Order Holds

 To add new individual products or edit existing individual products in Shipwire, select the Inventory tab and Product Catalog.
 HTS and ECCN fields are located in step 4, Assign Attributes.
 Enter your 10-digit HTS code and 5-character ECCN code in the appropriate fields.